Ceazor-eng/Scely-insurance-agency-website/README.md

-This is a website I created for a client which operates live on his server I Developed it using HTML, CSS, Bootstrap and some javascript It contains four pages the Home, Covers, About and Contact page Below are their views
+This is a website I created for a client which operates live on his server I Developed it using HTML, CSS, Bootstrap and some javascript You can access it through the link scelyinsuranceagency.com It contains four pages the Home, Covers, About and Contact page Below are their views
 HOME PAGE